cybercog/telegram-devpoker-bot/README.md

 ## Credits

-This project is highly inspired by the [tg-planning-poker](https://github.com/reclosedev/tg-planning-poker).
+This project is inspired by the [tg-planning-poker](https://github.com/reclosedev/tg-planning-poker).

 ## License